d12frosted/elpa-mirror/gnu/vertico-readme.txt

 ────────────────────────────────────────

   The bindings of the `minibuffer-local-completion-map' are not available in Vertico by default.
-This means that TAB works differently from what you may expect from the default Emacs completion system.
+This means that `TAB' works differently from what you may expect from shells like Bash or the default Emacs completion system.
+In Vertico `TAB' inserts the currently selected candidate.

-  If you prefer to have the default completion commands a key press away you can add new bindings or even replace the Vertico bindings.
-Then the default completion commands behave as usual.
-For example you can use `M-TAB' to cycle between candidates if you have set `completion-cycle-threshold'.
+  If you prefer to have the default completion commands available you can add new bindings or even replace the Vertico bindings.
+For example you can use `M-TAB' to expand the prefix of candidates (TAB complete) or cycle between candidates if `completion-cycle-threshold' is non-nil.

   ┌────
+  │ ;; Option 1: Additional bindings
   │ (keymap-set vertico-map "?" #'minibuffer-completion-help)
-  │ (keymap-set vertico-map "M-RET" #'minibuffer-force-complete-and-exit) │ (keymap-set vertico-map "M-TAB" #'minibuffer-complete) └────
+  │ (keymap-set vertico-map "M-RET" #'minibuffer-force-complete-and-exit) │ (keymap-set vertico-map "M-TAB" #'minibuffer-complete) │
+  │ ;; Option 2: Replace `vertico-insert' to enable TAB prefix expansion.
+  │ ;; (keymap-set vertico-map "TAB" #'minibuffer-complete)
+  └────

-  The `orderless' completion style does not support completion of a common prefix substring, as you may be familiar with from shells or the basic default completion system.
+  The `orderless' completion style does not support expansion of a common candidate prefix, as supported by shells or the basic default completion system.
 The reason is that the Orderless input string is usually not a prefix.
-In order to support completing prefixes you may want to combine `orderless' with `substring' in your `completion-styles' configuration.
+In order to support completing prefixes, combine `orderless' with `substring' in your `completion-styles' configuration.

   ┌────
   │ (setq completion-styles '(substring orderless basic)) └────

-  Alternatively you can experiment with the built-in completion-styles, e.g., adding `partial-completion' or `flex'.
-The `partial-completion' style is important to add if you want to open multiple files at once with `find-file' using wildcards.
-In order to open multiple files at once, you have to move to the prompt and then press `RET'.
+  Alternatively you can use the built-in completion-styles, e.g., `partial-completion', `flex' or `initials'.
+The `partial-completion' style is important if you want to open multiple files at once with `find-file' using wildcards.
+In order to open multiple files with a wildcard at once, you have to submit the prompt with `M-RET'.
+Alternative first move to the prompt and then press `RET'.

   ┌────
   │ (setq completion-styles '(basic substring partial-completion flex))